Geronaso/Go-transfer/README.md

 1 | 3 | 2 | 300.0 | 2022-10-06T01:08:23-03:00
 2 | 3 | 2 | 200.0 | 2022-10-06T01:08:35-03:00

+* This might not reflect the database at GCP.

 # Endpoints